buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

    Python executable is found in the executable option of the named section.

+entry-points
+   A list of entry-point identifiers of the form name=module#attrs, name is a script name, module is a module name, and a attrs is a (possibly dotted) name of an object wihin the module.
+This option is useful when working with distributions that don't declare entry points, such as distributions not written to work with setuptools.

 scripts
    Control which scripts are generated.
 The value should be a list of zero or more tokens.
 Each token is either a name, or a name